gochirsukh/ruby_basics/contstants/readme.md

 ## Constants

-* Constrants are declared with all upper case or fiest letter of the contant needs to be in upper case
+* Constants are declared with all upper case or the first letter of the contant needs to be in upper case

 * Example-1